 How do I know if I can take all my pension as a one-off lump sum?

-The trivial commutation rules which all must be met to take your pension as a one-off lump sum are:
+The rules which must be met to take your pension as a one-off lump sum are:

-- You must be at least age 55, or age 60 in the case of a woman with a guaranteed minimum pension (GMP), or age 65 in the case of a man with a GMP, with no upper age limit - You must add all your benefit values, of all pension arrangements including company pensions/personal pensions/stakeholder pensions/ retirement annuities/buy-out plans (but not State Pension), together and if they don't exceed in total £30,000, trivial commutation may be possible.
+- You must be at least age 55, or age 60 in the case of a woman with a guaranteed minimum pension (GMP), or age 65 in the case of a man with a GMP, with no upper age limit. - You must add all your benefit values, of all pension arrangements including company pensions/personal pensions/stakeholder pensions/ retirement annuities/buy-out plans (but not State Pension) together, and if they don't exceed in total £30,000, trivial commutation may be possible.